purescript-contrib/purescript-react/README.md

 Please refer to [purescript-react-example](https://github.com/ethul/purescript-react-example)

-## External Components
+## Troubleshooting

+#### How to use JavaScript components?

-To use a React component that is not published as a PureScript module, one can leverage PureScript's FFI to define a type for component and its props.
+To use a React component that is published as a JavaScript module one can leverage PureScript's FFI to define a type for component and its props.
 Consider the following example.

 ```purescript